-Under the Clery Act, Colleges are required to immediately notify the CBC site community upon confirmation of a significant incident or event involving an immediate threat to the health or safety of students and employees occurring on the CBC site.
+Additionally, under the Clery Act, colleges and universities are required to immediately notify the CBC site community upon confirmation of a significant incident or event involving an immediate threat to the health or safety of students and employees occurring on the CBC site.

-Coastal Bend College uses Internet Web Sites and School Messenger notification COUGAR ALERT services to inform the public of both normal and emergency operations.
-During emergencies, Coastal Bend College will work closely with local news media to provide clear and direct information about the situation at hand and corrective or emergency actions underway.
+To achieve that mandate Coastal Bend College uses a redundant emergency notification system named COUGAR ALERT to inform the Coastal Bend College Community of emergency situations.
+During qualifying emergencies, Coastal Bend College will work closely with local governmental agencies and news media to provide clear and direct information about the situation at hand and corrective or emergency actions underway or already taken.

-To the extent possible, emergency information will be related to what occurred, areas affected, impact/potential impact upon the college community and its stakeholders, measures the CBC site is taking to ensure the safety and well-being of stakeholders, information regarding expectations of stakeholders, and where to turn for more information.
+To the extent possible under the circumstances, emergency information will be related to what occurred, areas affected, impact/potential impact upon the college community and its stakeholders, measures and actions the CBC site is taking to ensure the safety and well-being of stakeholders, information regarding expectations of stakeholders, and where to turn for more information.